 This is one of the reasons this source content management system is a popular option for web developers and those wishing to fashion a larger website that requires a fairly beefy Hosting setup.

-One major initiative to come out of 2020 was a heightened user experience for all levels, whether creating standard marketing websites or enterprise-class web applications with unique visual programming language offerings and multilingual sites support.
+One major initiative to come out in the last few years was a heightened user experience for all levels, whether creating standard marketing websites or enterprise-class web applications with unique visual programming language offerings and multilingual sites support.
 This is mainly down to the many Drupal modules available.

 Is WordPress or Drupal the better choice for my website?